 Only use lubricants recommended for use with condoms.
 For anal sex use additional lubrication (do not use Durex Tingling or Embrace) on the outside of the condom.

 Before You Get Going

-Before you see this condom, check the expiry date on the condom wrapper.
-If the individual container is obviously damaged, Throw that one away and use a new one from an undamaged package.
+Before you use this condom, check the expiry date on the condom wrapper.
+If the individual container is obviously damaged, throw that one away and use a new one from an undamaged package.
 Put a condom on before the penis touches the other person.
 This helps to prevent pregnancy and the possibility of catching sexually transmitted infections.